Pretty in pink: The story behind why Jaipur is so famously known as ‘The Pink City’

 Don’t miss the dazzling Sheesh Mahal (Palace of Mirrors).
 The walls and ceiling are covered in mirror, mosaics, and ornate flower carvings.
 The king at the time had it built so the Mahrani (queen) could stargaze whenever she desired, since the Mahrani wasn’t allowed to sleep outdoors.
 The light from a single candle gives the illusion of thousands of stars and it’s oh so romantic.

-EXPERIENCE IT: Classical India with Nepal
+Experience it: Classical India with Nepal

 JAIGARH FORT